Terms of Business

 Professional indemnity insurance

-1.10 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Xact Underwriting Services Limited, 6 Lloyd’s Avenue, London, EC3N 3AX.
+1.10 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Arch Insurance (UK) Limited, 5th Floor, Plantation Place South, 60 Great Tower Street, London, EC3R 5AZ.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.

 1.11 If for any reason circumstances arise that may result in a claim to our professional indemnity insurers, you give us your permission to notify them.